Women in the United States Air Force: Women in the Air Force since 1972

 In 1976 the WAF was ended and women were allowed into the Air Force as equal members.

 Also in 1976, the Air Force Academy first admitted women; in 1986, the Air Force Academy’s top graduate was a woman for the first time (Terrie Ann McLaughlin).

 Also in 1986, six Air Force women served as pilots, copilots, and boom operators on the KC-135 and KC-10 tankers that refueled FB-111s during the raid on Libya.

 Leyland v.
 Orr (1987) was about Air Force member Leyland, a transgender woman, who underwent a sex reassignment surgery before being discharged.
 The courts ruled this discharge as valid due to the reasoning that Leyland was indeed unfit physically rather than mentally.
 This judgement was determined by inferring that genital surgery is similar to an amputation surgery, which leaves the individual unable to meet the demands of a soldier.

 Women in the Air Force served in Operation Desert Shield (1990-1991) and Operation Desert Storm (1991).

 Before the "Don't Ask Don't Tell" policy was enacted in 1993, lesbians and bisexual women (and gay men and bisexual men) were banned from serving in the military.
 In 1993 the "Don't Ask Don't Tell" policy was enacted, which mandated that the military could not ask servicemembers about their sexual orientation.
 However, until the policy was ended in 2011 service members were still expelled from the military if they engaged in sexual conduct with a member of the same sex, stated that they were lesbian, gay, or bisexual, and/or married or attempted to marry someone of the same sex.

 On April 28, 1993, combat exclusion was lifted from aviation positions by Les Aspin, permitting women to serve in almost any aviation capacity.

-Also in 1993, Sheila Widnall became the first female Secretary of the Air Force, making her the first woman to lead a U.S. military branch in the Department of Defense.
+Also in 1993, Sheila Widnall became the first female Secretary of the Air Force.
+Although this is a civilian position, it is included in this article because having that position made Widnall the first woman to head a branch of the United States military.